kubeflow/kubeflow/README.md

 ks apply default -c kubeflow-core
 ```

-If the deployment is on a standalone cluster i.e. without access to a loadbalancer, then we need these two lines to access the Jupyter notebook:
+If the deployment is on a single Kubernetes node (e.g. on an on-premise machine) without access to a loadbalancer, then we need these two lines to access the Jupyter notebook:
 ```commandline
 # Expose port for the Jupyter service
 ks param set kubeflow-core jupyterHubServiceType NodePort